 - Ensuring proper records handling

 Medical companies consider several factors in deciding whether to hire in-house or outsource billing services.
 These are:

 Small clinics and doctor’s offices usually hire in-house medical billing specialists to have better control of this function.
 This also helps them in establishing their processes and metrics first before delegating them to a third party.

 An in-house medical billing specialist earns an average of US$38,000+ a year, according to Glassdoor.
 This rate may vary depending on the location, expertise, and employment status they applied for.

 Aside from this, they also have to prepare tools, equipment, and space needed by their employees.

 On the other hand, outsourcing this function benefits them more in terms of increased productivity, revenue, and savings.
-This is most ideal for companies with expected volume more than their small team can handle.
+This is ideal for companies with an expected volume of more than their small team can handle.

 Outsourced billing specialists in the Philippines, for instance, work on an average salary of $500/month.
 Medical companies can already build a small team at less than the cost of an in-house specialist.